City of Peterborough

-The City of Peterborough is a unitary authority district with city status in the ceremonial county of Cambridgeshire, England.
-The area is named after its largest settlement, Peterborough but also covers a wider area of outlying villages and hamlets.
+The City of Peterborough, is a district with city status in the ceremonial county of Cambridgeshire, England.
+The district is named after its largest settlement, Peterborough, but also covers a wider area of outlying villages and hamlets.
+The district is administered by Peterborough City Council, a unitary authority.

-Historically the area was split into parts between the counties of Northamptonshire, Isle of Ely and Huntingdonshire until 1974 when it became part of the short-lived county of Huntingdon and Peterborough before becoming part of the ceremonial county of Cambridgeshire.
+The district's area covers parts of the historic counties of Northamptonshire and Huntingdonshire, as well as a small part of Cambridgeshire.
+In 1965, the area became part of the short-lived county of Huntingdon and Peterborough before becoming a district of Cambridgeshire in 1974.
 Located in the East Anglia region of England, the area borders the surrounding counties of Lincolnshire and Northamptonshire.
-The population of the district was 202,259 making it the second-largest district by population in East Anglia (After Norwich).
+The population of the district was 202,259 making it the second-largest district by population in East Anglia (after East Suffolk).

+Most of the contemporary district was formerly part of the Soke of Peterborough, a liberty within the historic county of Northamptonshire.
+Between 1889 and 1965, Peterborough was governed by the Soke of Peterborough County Council, making the Soke of Peterborough a completely autonomous, self-governing part of Northamptonshire, while the rest of that county was governed by Northamptonshire County Council.
+Today, the City of Peterborough district holds a similar status as part of Cambridgeshire to that which the Soke of Peterborough had as part of Northamptonshire, in that the contemporary district is a Unitary Authority with its own council, and a self-governing part of Cambridgeshire while the rest of that county is governed by Cambridgeshire County Council.

-The district was also part of the Soke of Peterborough and was a Saxon settlement during the Anglo-Saxon era.
+Peterborough was a Saxon settlement during the Anglo-Saxon era.
 The district also includes outlying villages such as Thorney, Old Fletton, Werrington, Parnwell, Dogsthorpe, Eye Green, Glinton, Northborough, Maxey, Wittering, Wansford and Ailsworth.

-The district also forms part of a built up area around the neighbouring settlements of Yaxley, Whittlesey, Alwalton, Crowland and Market Deeping.
+The district borders North Northamptonshire, Huntingdonshire, Fenland, South Kesteven and South Holland.